farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 - If you are alone, you have fewer options to be awesome.
 - So we reduce the cost of the remaining options.
 - This allow Solo situations to be equally awesome.

+# Gear Extra | Extras

+**By René-Pier Deshaies**

+Gear is an Extra that you can use to make equipment feel more important in your games.

+Either its important because finding supplies is rare in your setting, or because gear is a core part of who the characters are.

+## Gear Extra Rule

+Add new character `detail` for each `Gear Slot` you want to allow your players to have.
+Usually between `1-2 Gear Slot` per character.

+When a player wants to resist an incoming `consequence`, they can instead decide to `break a gear` instead of doing a `resistance roll`.

+This can only be done if it makes sense narratively.

+Breaking a gear automatically cancels the consequence, but that particular piece of equipment **cannot be used until it's re-acquired or repaired**.

+You track this effort by assigning a `project progress clock` with 4 segments on the character sheet.

+Once the project completed, the character is re-allowed to use it in the fiction, and to block future consequences.

 # Mission Extra | Extras